dBrowser/dweb-session-data-ext-msg/README.md

 /**
  * Step 2.
 Wire up each dat you create
  */
-datSessionDataExtMsg.watchDat(archiveOrHypercore) // can give a hyperdrive or hypercore
+datSessionDataExtMsg.watchDat(archiveOrHypercore) // can give a dwebfs or ddatabase
 // datSessionDataExtMsg.unwatchDat(archiveOrHypercore) when done

 /**